mp-se/gravitymon/docs/_sources/configuration.rst.txt

 * **MQTT server:**

    IP or name of server to send data to.
+Format used :ref:`data-formats-ispindle`

 * **MQTT Topic:**